The Mar-Keys

-The Mar-Keys, formed in 1958, were an American studio session band for Stax Records, in Memphis, Tennessee, in the 1960s.
-As the first house band for the label, their backing music formed the foundation for the early 1960s Stax sound.
+The Mar-Keys were an American studio session band for Stax Records, in Memphis, Tennessee, in the 1960s.
+Formed in 1958 as the first house band for the label, their backing music formed the foundation for the early 1960s Stax sound.

 Career

 Early success with "Last Night" (1961)

 The group began as the Royal Spades while its members were in high school.
 They tried to get a record made for the local Satellite Records (the forerunner of Stax), unsuccessfully, even though the label was owned by the mother and uncle of the group's tenor sax player, Charles "Packy" Axton.
 When the band eventually made a record, Axton's mother, Estelle Axton, convinced them to change their name, and they became "The Mar-Keys".
 However, the live lineup of the Mar-Keys was not always the same as the band heard on the recordings.

 Their first and most famous recording was the organ- and saxophone-driven single "Last Night", a number three hit nationally in the US in 1961.
 It sold over one million copies, earning certification as a gold disc.
 The lineup for this recording included the Royal Spades' Steve Cropper (normally a guitarist, here playing second keyboard; producer Chips Moman did not want a guitar part on the song), Packy Axton (tenor sax), Wayne Jackson (trumpet), and Jerry Lee "Smoochy" Smith (main keyboards), augmented by horn players Floyd Newman (baritone sax), Gilbert Caple (tenor sax) and others.
 The authorship of the song, credited simply to "Mar-Keys" on the label, is registered with BMI to Axton, Caple, Newman, Smith, and producer Moman.